laurarokkjaer/Language_portfolio_assignment_4/README.md

       - cd src (changing the directory to the src folder in order to run the script)

-      - python image_search.py (calling the function within the script)
+      - python logistic_regression.py or deep_learning.py (calling the function within the script)

 - when processed, there will be a messagge saying that the script has succeeded and that the outputs can be seen in the output folder